HzyGamingTM/DeskThing/README.md

 # Desk Thing Application 🖥

 ## Description 📜
-A app that runs on your phone that replicates the function of the Spotify Car Thing
+A app that runs on your phone that replicates the function of the Spotify Car Thing.

 ## Progress ✅
 - Added Sockets into Desktop App